grace-notes/website/contents/topics/life-of-christ.md

 strike Your foot against a stone.’
 And Jesus answered and said to him, ‘It is said, You shall not put the Lord your God to the test.’”

-· Note that in this test the enemy is using Scripture against Christ.
+&bull; Note that in this test the enemy is using Scripture against Christ.
 It is an oft-used ploy, and it seldom fails.
 This points out the necessity for a prepared pastor to prepare you.

-· The enemy quotes Psalm 91 in the temptation.
+&bull; The enemy quotes Psalm 91 in the temptation.
 Verses 11 and 12 are quoted but taken out of context.
 The whole Psalm goes like this, “He who dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 I will say of the Lord, ‘He is my refuge and my fortress, my